About the Department of Peace and Conflict Studies

 The Department of Peace and Conflict Studies (DPACS) promotes interdisciplinary research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
 Research projects and other activities focus on the resolution of conflict with a view to attaining just societies.

 The Department aims to facilitate dialogue between individuals, groups or communities who are concerned with conditions of positive peace, whether in interpersonal relationships, community relations, within organisations and nations, or with reference to international relations.

 The Department's sister organization, the Sydney Peace Foundation, awards the annual Sydney Peace Prize – Australia’s only international prize for peace.

 The following services are available through the Department of Peace and Conflict Studies:

-The Department is run by a Council elected from its membership and comprising academics and students from such disciplines as law, political science and social work, and community members from all walks of life and backgrounds including science, teaching, and the corporate world.
+The Centre was run by a Council elected from its membership and comprising academics and students from such disciplines as law, political science and social work, and community members from all walks of life and backgrounds including science, teaching, and the corporate world.

 Posters for Peace Gallery